solinvictus21/Zippies/LighthouseCircuit/README.md

 # Lighthouse Sensor Circuit

 This circuit is designed to provide sensors that detect IR signals from the HTC Vive Lighthouse in order to provide localized positioning for the Zippy.
+The board layout is published on [Osh Park](https://oshpark.com/shared_projects/vZVPRIY6) for easy ordering.
+All you have to do is solder the components onto it.
 The BOM and links to Digikey components are provided below.

 1. 2x [BP104-FASZ](https://www.digikey.com/product-detail/en/osram-opto-semiconductors-inc/BP-104-FAS-Z/475-1344-1-ND/1227850) These are the IR sensors, the eyes of the circuit
 2. 1x [TLV2464ID](https://www.digikey.com/product-detail/en/texas-instruments/TLV2464ID/296-10608-5-ND/380874) The heart of the circuit: a fast and reliable quad op-amp from TI.